Dieber/learn-y-in-x-style/README.md

 [Learn Y in X style](https://learnyinxstyle.com)

 Learning a new programming language through an existing mental model.
 Also, Community-driven!
-Inspired by Learn X in Y minutes.
+Inspired by [Learn X in Y minutes](https://learnxinyminutes.com)

 We need your contribution